esmf-org/esmf/build_config/Linux.intel.default/README.md

-## Linux, using the commercial Intel compiler suite, including oneAPI
+## Linux, using the commercial Intel compiler suite branded as oneAPI

 Activated by setting: `ESMF_COMPILER=intel`

 Defaults to `ESMF_COMM=mpiuni`.
 This can be overridden by explicitly setting the `ESMF_COMM` environment variable.
-The common setting are:
+The common settings are:
 - mpiuni
 - intelmpi
 - mpich